 How do you avoid mosquito bites?
 That is the NUMBER ONE question when visiting the Everglades National Park, located in the southernmost point of mainland Florida.
 Every visitor ends up asking – How do I get mosquitoes to stop biting me?

 There is an area in Everglades National Park known as Flamingo.
 It’s at the very tip of the park, on the Florida Bay.
 The mosquitoes are bad here.
 REALLY bad.
 In fact, Flamingo is a designated site where companies and the U.S. Military test bug sprays to see if they work at repelling mosquitoes.

-It’s also where National Park Service rangers and volunteers live for months and years (and where I stayed for two nights).
+It’s also where National Park Service rangers and volunteers live for months and years (and where I stayed for two nights, see video below).
 They don’t get the luxury of staying for a couple days and getting out of the mosquito-infested land.
 No. They have to live with it day in and day out.

 So these people KNOW how to avoid mosquito bites.
 They must as a matter of survival, both physically and mentally.